Logan-Martin/Mini-Arcade-Machine/README.md

 - [2:13pm] After laser cutting everything, I realized that the holes for the main piece isn't spread out enough for the Joystick to attach properly, and that the hole itself for it needs to be bigger.
    - Additionally, some friction fit pieces are great, others may need some sanding.
 [2:26] The small screws for the walls, it's been difficult to find a screwdriver for them.
 - [2:36] Trying to place the screws and nuts in to hold is frustrating, especially with the screwdriver not fitting nicely. -And the gap on the backboard to allow cord to go through to the Arduino didn't account for the arduino standoffs I added.
 I'll need to adjust it in CAD and recut.
+- [3:41] Unit overall needs to be taller to fit wires nicely.
+Hit issues again with the screws. +Screen wall needs to be thicker to not break under pressure, and to connect to the wooden plate above it.
+-

 8/13/2026: